-For affinity groups to work on a site, the Affinity and Affinity Group add-ons must be enabled for the site.
-To enable the add-ons, if they're not already enabled, contact Frosmo support.
+For affinity groups to work on a site, the affinity and affinity group features must be enabled for the site.
+To enable the features, if they're not already enabled, contact Frosmo support.

 An affinity group is a group of visitors who share the same affinity.
 The visitors in an affinity group all share an interest in a specific kind of product, content, or other item, as defined by an item attribute value.
 For example, visitors who have the "Brand: Kosch" affinity (meaning they have shown interest in items by Kosch) all belong to the "Brand: Kosch" affinity group.
 Similarly, visitors who have the "Category: Women's Fashion/Shoes" affinity (meaning they have shown interest in women's shoes) all belong to the "Category: Women's Fashion/Shoes" affinity group.